 Looking to improve your wellness?
 Try Mira.
-For as little as $45 per month, you can have access to doctors’ offices and urgent care visits for just $99 and up to 80 percent discounted rates on over 1,000 prescriptions.
-Need a preventative screening?
+For as little as $25 per month, you can have access to behavioral health, primary, and urgent care visits.
+With Mira, you even get up to 80 percent discounted rates on over 1,000 prescriptions and essential lab screenings.
 Mira has you covered.
 Sign up today!

 How to Have a Better Work-Life Balance

 Work-life balance is not a new concept, which simply means carving out an appropriate time for your professional and personal life, but what constitutes “balance” for one may not be the same for someone else.
 An individual’s ability to balance work and life is affected by factors relating to an individual’s workplace and working conditions.
 The level of flexibility and quantity of hours worked, sick and holiday leave provisions, and availability of support structures within the workplace, says Harriet Chan, Co-founder and Marketing Director of CocoFinder.

 To most effectively achieve work-life balance, a collaboration between employer and employee is essential.
 It is the employer’s responsibility to offer working conditions that do not hinder the employee's health and the employee’s responsibility to manage their time.
 Considering an individual spends the vast majority of the day working, fostering healthy lifestyles is in the interest of the employee and the employer.

 As an employer, one of the best ways to promote a healthy work-life balance is to educate employees about it.
 Offering seminars on the importance of work-life balance and things they can do to achieve it, says Chan.
 Educating your employees will give them the tools to help themselves, which is a crucial step.